Welcome to Captain's Dinner

 About me, your first mate: I’m Adrienne Westenfeld, a writer and editor with a decade of experience at the intersection of glossy magazines and book publishing.
 You may know me from my time as the Books and Fiction Editor at Esquire, where I oversaw books coverage, founded Esquire Book Club, and commissioned original fiction.
 I now run my own editorial services firm, Adrienne Westenfeld Editorial, where I work with authors and publishers on editorial projects.

-We’re thrilled to have you aboard, and we can't wait to show you all that’s in store for the coming months.
+We’re thrilled to have you aboard, and we can’t wait to show you all that’s in store.
 Sign up now so you don’t miss a single thing.

 Anchors aweigh!